The Schroder 1905 Trust

 Getting on Their Radar

-The trust works closely with established organizations serving the German community in the UK.
+The trust works closely with established organisations serving the German community in the UK.
 Based on research, specific pathways include:

 German Welfare Council Connection: The German Welfare Council (founded 1952, registered charity since 1983) works closely with trusts that help German nationals or their descendants in financial crisis.
 Their bilingual social worker has wide experience with both German and UK social care provisions and maintains relationships with relevant funding sources including the Schroder 1905 Trust.

-German Church Networks: Given the trust's objective to support German churches and the Schroder family's historical connection to the German Christ Church in London (Deutsche Evangelische Christuskirche, funded by Baron J. Henry Schroder in 1904), organizations connected to German Protestant churches in the UK may have pathways to the trustees' attention.
+German Church Networks: Given the trust's objective to support German churches and the Schroder family's historical connection to the German Christ Church in London (Deutsche Evangelische Christuskirche), organisations connected to German Protestant churches in the UK may have pathways to the trustees' attention.

-Existing Beneficiary Organizations: Organizations already working with people of German origin in the UK, particularly those providing services to elderly people, people with disabilities, or those in poverty, may become known to the trustees through sector networks.
+Existing Beneficiary Organisations: Organisations already working with people of German origin in the UK, particularly those providing services to elderly people, people with disabilities, or those in poverty, may become known to the trustees through sector networks.

 Application Success Factors